chriskotero/api_studygroup/curly/README.md

 ]
 ```

 These utilities are great for interfacing with an API quickly and with very little effort.
-However, if you work with multiple APIs often it could be helpful to save requests and record responses to be called upon later and reviewed, compared or repeated.
+However, if you work with multiple APIs often it could be helpful to save requests and record responses to be retrieved so they can be reviewed, compared or repeated.
 To do this we simply need a mechanism to save each part of the curl request and its resulting response.
 In addition we need a way to recall a stored request/response.
 This is where the curly script comes in.

 # Curly